DLR-SC/tigl/doc/gui.md

 __Display Settings__

- * Tesselation accuracy: the accuracy how the mathematical geometries are converted to triangles.
-The higher this setting is, the more triangles are created.
+ * Tesselation accuracy: the accuracy for converting the mathematical geometries to triangles.
+The higher it is, the more triangles are created.
 High values typical require more computation time. __Default: 5__.
  * Triangulation accuracy: similar to tesselation accuracy, but only used for export of triangular meshes (VTK, COLLADA, STL).
    __Default: 5__.
  * Background color: base color of the 3D viewer's background gradient.